igorkry/tnt4j-streams/README.md

 Stream configuration states that `FileLineStream` referencing `TokenParser` shall be used.
 `FileStream` reads data from `orders.log` file.
 `TokenParser` uses `|` symbol as fields delimiter and maps fields to TNT4J event fields using field index locator.
  Note: `StartTime` fields defines format and locale to correctly parse field data string. `EventType` uses manual field string mapping to TNT4J event field value.

+### How to use TNT4J loggers

+TODO

 Configuring TNT4J-Streams